-On the Verge of Unobtainum: A mad junkyard dash to save endangered parts
+On the Verge of Unobtainium: A mad junkyard dash to save endangered parts

 The writing’s been on the wall for years, and finding parts for my meticulously, lovingly restored 1989 Lincoln Continental is quickly headed down the path well-known to owners of vintage Packards and Plymouths.
 One of these arrives in Houston’s high-turnover lots every three-ish years, so I check my email and Facebook notifications (yes, really) for new arrivals.
 It feels even more important now, considering what happened the day before I found this particular junker Continental.